mikemajesty/nestjs-microservice-boilerplate-api/README.md

 - **Bounded Contexts**: Each module represents a bounded context

 **What we simplified:**
-- No complex Aggregate Roots — entities are self-contained
+- Simplified Aggregates — entities can be grouped but without strict root enforcement
 - No Domain Events infrastructure — use the event system in `libs/` when needed
 - No Value Objects as separate classes — Zod schemas handle validation